Make Your Own Kitchen Cutting Board/Serving Board

 Create a beautiful, handcrafted cutting or serving board.

-Whether you’re an experienced DIYer or a complete beginner, you’ll gain practical woodworking skills while crafting a unique piece for your kitchen or dining table.
+Whether you are a seasoned DIYer or an absolute beginner, this hands-on workshop will equip you with practical woodworking skills while you craft a one-of-a-kind piece for your kitchen or dining table.

-From laminating timbers to applying a food-safe finish, you'll walk away with a board that's as functional as it is stunning.
+From laminating timbers to applying a food-safe finish, you will walk away with a board that’s as functional as it is beautiful.

 Intro to Laminating Timbers & Finishing Techniques